albertfshu/Bingeworthy/journals/yoo_kim.md

 ## DAY 12 - 7.18.23
 finished login and signup css to match figma added search bar to nav - not connected to search results

+## DAY 13 - 7.19.23
+tested how to connect the search bar in the nav to reflect the search bar in the home.jsx page

+## DAY 14 - 7.20.23